c-haisten/c2c_summit/c2c-summit-lab-guide.md

 #### Preventing attacks

 One of the most important parts of securing the banking app during runtime is preventing attacks.
-Bank of Anthos invests significant resources in guaranteeing the security of their physical banks.
-They have security cameras to log and monitor access, sensors to alert on threats, but most importantly, banks have safes and security guards.
-In the worst case outcome if all prior controls fail there are physical preventative capabilities to protect the critical assets.
+Like actual banks that have preventative capabilities such as safes and security guards, Exampli Corp uses Prisma Cloud defenders to prevent attacks from happening in real-time when all  prior controls fail.

-Prisma Cloud provides process level detail and critical forensic information to give both visibility and aid in threat investigations for indicators of compromise.
+Lets begin by looking at some the modelling Prisma Cloud provides.
+Process level detail and critical forensic information are modeled to give both visibility and aid in investigations for indicators of compromise.
 Spend some time reviewing the forensic information Prisma Cloud provides, feel free to look back in time.

-1. Next, let’s take a closer look at some containers that are running on those GKE hosts we were just looking at.
+1. Next, take a closer look at the containers that are running on the Bank of Anthos GKE hosts.
 Navigate back to **Radar -> Containers**

 2. Let’s look at the default namespace for the bank-of-anthos cluster.
 Here you can see the microservices running in containers that are powering this simple application.
 Your screen should look similar to the screenshot below:

 ![Alt text for image](/screenshots/preventing-attacks-2.png "Optional title")

 7. In addition to image scanning, runtime visibility and protection; the Prisma Cloud defender also provides Web Application Firewall and API Security